ruanyf/weather-action/README.md

-A example of GitHub Actions of sending weather report with email.
+An example of GitHub Actions of sending weather report with email.